-WSS provides financial incentives to employers, outside the public sector, to employ disabled people who work more than 20 hours per week.
-The Scheme is structured in three strands.
+WSS provides a financial incentive to private sector employers, to employ people with disabilities The Scheme is structured in three strands.
 The employer can benefit from one or all, simultaneously.

-- Strand I is a general subsidy for any perceived productivity shortfall in excess of 20% for a disabled person, in comparison to a non-disabled peer.
-An employee must work a minimum of 21 hours per week up to a maximum of 39 hours per week.
-The rate of subsidy is €5.30 per hour and is based on the number of hours worked, giving a total annual subsidy available of €10,748 per annum based on 39 hour week. - Strand II is based on the total number of disabled employees in a company, an employer can apply for a grant to cover additional costs ranging from an additional 10% for 3-6 employees to a maximum of 50% of the wage subsidy for 23+ disabled employees. - Strand III is where 30 or more disabled people are employed.
-Employers can avail of a grant of €30,000 per annum to assist with the cost of employing an Employment Assistance Officer.
+- Strand I is a subsidy payable to an employer for the employment of a person with a disability with a perceived productivity shortfall of at least 20%, in comparison to a peer without a disability.
+An employee must work a minimum of 21 hours per week up to a maximum of 39 subsidised hours per week.
+The rate of subsidy is €5.30 per hour, giving a total maximum annual subsidy available of €10,748 per annum based on a 39 hour week. - Strand II is based on the total number of employments supported by WSS in a company.
+The employer receives an additional percentage increase on the total value of WSS for a period, ranging from 10% to 50%, determined by the total number of employments in that organisation supported by WSS. - Strand III is a grant of €30,000 per annum to assist with the cost of employing an Employment Assistance Officer, available once 30 employments are supported in an organisation through WSS.

-The successful job seeking applicant is required to give up his/her primary Social Welfare payment on commencement of employment under this scheme.
+The successful job seeking applicant is required to give up their primary Social Welfare payment on commencement of employment under this scheme.